• 1000

 When can the changes be expected and what needs to be done?

-On 12 March 2024, the European Parliament adopted its position on the draft Green Claims Directive at first reading.
-In the next step, the Council of the European Union will decide whether to accept the Parliament's position and thus adopt the legislative proposal, or to submit its own position to the Parliament.
+On March 12, 2024, the European Parliament adopted its position on the draft Green Claims Directive at first reading.
+On June 17, 2024, the European Council published its position.
+Negotiations will continue at the start of the new legislative period.

-After approval by the European Council, the member states have 18 months to integrate the directive into their national law and a further twelve months until the provisions actually come into force.
+Following a final agreement, the member states will then have 18 months to integrate the directive into their national law and a further twelve months until the provisions actually enter into force.

 It remains to be seen how test schemes and definitions of terms will be organised.
 However, companies should already prepare themselves for the fact that the reliability of their voluntary environmental claims will be critically scrutinised and take appropriate measures to ensure the accuracy and verifiability of their environmental claims.